jyarb-keptn/keptn-in-a-box/README.md

 Be patient, the deployment process will average ~20 min.

-:white_check_mark: Now you can get the URL for your KIAB homepage.
+Now you can get the URL for your KIAB homepage.

 <img src="doc/images/KIAB_info.png" width="500"/>

 Just open a Browser with the IP.

-### :arrow_right: Next Run A Pipeline
+### Next Run A Pipeline

 Click on **"Jenkins"**